-Priority will be given to students who do not have access to other sources of institutional funding (e.g., students who are not associated with CMC research institutes or do not have access to departmental funding).
-A faculty committee including the Program Director, Associate Dean of the Faculty for Research, and at least one faculty member from another discipline will review the applications and communicate their decisions to the SIE Assistant Director, Evan Wollen, by early April.
+Priority will be given to students in the social and mathematical sciences and humanities who do not have access to other sources of institutional funding (e.g., students who are not associated with CMC research institutes or do not have access to departmental funding).
+A faculty committee including the Program Director, Associate Dean of the Faculty for Research, and at least one faculty member from another discipline will review the applications and communicate their decisions by May 1, 2021.

 Once students are notified, they have one week to accept or decline their SRP offer.
 If accepted, students then register through the Sponsored Internship portal.
 After creating an account, applicants will complete all required forms on, and upload all required documents to, the portal.
 Materials should not be submitted in hardcopy or via email.

 All CMC students may apply anytime for additional funding for research-related supplies, participant payments, or travel to present research by submitting an experiential funding request.